cakephp/docs/en/appendices/glossary.rst

         It should connect all the routes your application needs so requests can be routed to the correct controller + action.

+    DRY
+        Don't repeat yourself.
+Is a principle of software development aimed at reducing repetition of information of all kinds.
+In CakePHP DRY is used to allow you to code things once and re-use them across your application.

 .. meta::
     :title lang=en: Glossary